French Press Brew Ratio Explained

 • Adjust based on grind size and brew time; a coarser grind often needs a little more patience, while finer grinds can overextract more easily.

-• Use water that is hot but not boiling; water that is too hot can make the cup taste harsh.
+• Use water that is hot but not boiling; water that is too hot can make the cup taste harsh, especially with darker roasts.

-• Use a scale for accuracy, because scoop-based brewing makes it hard to repeat good results.
+• Use a scale for accuracy, because scoop-based brewing makes it hard to repeat good results and can hide whether the ratio is actually the problem.

 • For darker roasts, start a little more cautiously because they can taste bold quickly and become bitter faster than lighter coffees.